How to Photograph a Self Portrait

-What triggered the idea for this self portrait was this beautiful blossoming tree in my boyfriend's backyard.
+What triggered the idea for a self portrait was this beautiful blossoming tree in my boyfriend's backyard.
 I thought, "This would make the PERFECT backdrop for a dreamy, feminine photograph."
 I was leaving town in a couple days and this tree only blooms like this once a year for a short period of time, so I had to act fast.
 Unfortunately I didn't have access to a model, so I decided, "Why not take a self portrait!?"

 The other problem I encountered was working in the harsh sunlight.
 As you can see in the photo above the light was quite constrast-y, not the most flattering for a portrait.

-I adjusted my camera settings until I had the right exposure and aperture, then switched places with Pat.
+I adjusted my camera settings until I had the right exposure and aperture, then switched places with him.
 I had it set on aperture priority so he wouldn't have to fiddle with the settings because the sunlight brightness would change with every shot.
 I also chose a wide aperture to achieve that soft, dreamy focus.
 (These were all shot at F1.8)

 I moved around in a couple different poses until we captured a few photos I was happy with.
 I am quite picky when it comes to selecting photos I like of myself, so I totally understand how others can be critical of themselves when they are in front of the camera!